 COVER YOUR SPONGE TIGHTLY WITH PLASTIC WRAP OR OTHER AIRTIGHT COVER.
 This helps to create a warm environment for your sponge to rise.

 RISE YOUR DOUGH WRAPPED IN A TOWEL IN YOUR OVEN.
-Keep your oven turned off, but if you have a drafty house, this extra insulation will help a lot with rising ciabatta properly.
+Keep your oven turned off, but if you have a drafty house, this extra insulation will help a lot with rising ciabatta bread properly.

 DON'T SKIP STRETCH AND FOLD.
 Stretching and folding bread dough redistributes the yeast and helps to strengthen the dough.